-Technical Electives are broadly defined as any course in a technical field, typically from the Colleges of Engineering, Agriculture, Science, or Polytechnic Institute.
+Technical Electives are broadly defined as any course in a technical field, typically from the Colleges of Engineering, Agriculture, Science, Polytechnic Institute, or Krannert School of Management.
+Click here to view Subject Codes by College.
+AGEC from Agriculture and ECON from Management are excluded as these count as General Education Electives.

 It is recommended that a student choose additional EEE Selectives to satisfy this requirement, or take prerequisite courses to prepare for advanced EEE Selectives that the student is interested in.
 Beyond the recommendation to meet the Technical Elective requirement with courses from the EEE Selectives list, should a student instead want more breadth or exposure to varied topics, the list below identifies courses that are approved Technical Electives.
-Remedial courses are not allowed.
+Remedial courses and seminars are not allowed.

 - EAPS 32700 Climate, Science And Society

 - EAPS 37500 Great Issues Fossil Fuels, Energy And Society

 - ENGL 39300 Interdisciplinary Approaches To Environmental And Sustainability Studies

 - ENGL 42000 Business Writing

 - ENGL 42100 Technical Writing

 - ENGL 43300 Writing Proposals And Grants

 - ENGR 30500 Fundamentals Of Innovation Theory And Practice

 - ENGR 31000 Engineering In Global Context

 - ENGR 49400 Women In Engineering Senior Seminar: Gender In The Workplace

 - ENTR 20000 Introduction To Entrepreneurship And Innovation

 - ENTR 31000 Marketing And Management For New Ventures

 - ME 49200 Technology And Values

 - MET 52700 Technology From A Global Perspective

 - MGMT 20000 Introductory Accounting

 - MGMT 20100 Management Accounting I

 - NRES 28000 Hazardous Waste Handling

-- OLS 25200 Human Relations In Organizations

 - OLS 27400 Applied Leadership

-EEE General Education Program Requirements (18 credits mimimum)
+EEE General Education Program Requirements (18 credits minimum)